 Please keep a change of clothes in the bottom of your child’s book bag for emergencies.

 KINDERGARTEN PARENTS: Now is the time to start looking into first grade options for your child.
 If you want information regarding the various private schools in the area see me.
-Many schools will hold open house sometime in the upcoming months.
+Many schools will hold open houses sometime in the upcoming months.
 Usually the date and times are published in the newspaper or on the school’s website.
 If you are thinking about private school, attending these open houses will help you decide what is best for your child.

 DATES TO MARK ON YOUR CALENDAR